ryanhuang8/ryanhuang8/README.md

 ### Hi there 👋
 I'm Ryan, a junior studying Computer Science at Brown!

-- 🔭 I’m currently working on BioML research
+- 🔭 I’m currently working on 3D vision research
-- 🌱 I’m currently learning about 3D graphics
+- 🌱 I’m currently learning about computer vision/graphics
 - 📫 How to reach me: ryan_y_huang[at]brown[dot]edu
 - 📸 @sarahluo888